GlazeGuard Matte Ceramic & Porcelain Tile Sealer Flat Finish

 My floor is brand new do I need to clean it before sealing with GlazeGuard?

 Yes.
 You are going to apply a sealer that will last many years.
 It is important to make sure that any dirt, footprints, hair and dust off the floor before you seal with GlazeGuard.

 We recommend our CT_50 tile and grout cleaner.
 This powerful surface cleaner will clean off oil, grease, wax, soap scum, mold, dirt and stains from glaze and unglazed tile, grout, natural stone and concrete surfaces.

-For wet areas such as showroom floors, restrooms etc that regularly get wet, we recommend you clean the surface with PreTreat a mild acid based cleaner that will microscopically etch the tile surface and increase the adhesion.
+For wet areas such as shower room floors and restrooms that regularly get wet, we recommend that you first prepare the surface with PreTreat before coating with GlazeGuard.
+PreTreat is a mild acid-based cleaner that will microscopically etch the tile surface and increase the adhesion.

 Yes, GlazeGuard can be used to seal wet areas such shower room floors and walls.
 Before sealing the tile as to be lightly etch using our PreTreat ( or PreTreat Gel for the walls) to give better adhesion under wet conditions.
 Wash the floor with our neutral cleaner GlossClean to neutralize the surface and allow tile and grout to dry before sealing.

 GlazeGuard has good anti slip properties when dry but it can get slippery when wet on a smooth surface.
 Increase slip resistance can be achieved by mixing in our CoverGrip anti slip additive at the time of application.

 Can GlazeGuard be used for other surfaces other than concrete?